scottsanett/M5510-4K-High-Sierra-Installation/README.md

 ## Fix for dysfunctional earplug after waking up from sleep
 > You need to have ALCPlugFix installed first -> See POST-INSTALL/ALCPlugFix
-1. install sleepwatcher: `brew install sleepwatcher`.
+1. install sleepwatcher: `brew install sleepwatcher`
-2. start sleepwatcher service: `brew services start sleepwatcher`.
+2. start sleepwatcher service: `brew services start sleepwatcher`
 3. create a file named `.wakeup` under you user home directroy: `touch ~/.wakeup`
 4. make the file executable: `chmod +x ~/.wakeup`
 5. add the following lines to the file